lauralwd/azolla_phd_thesis/source/13_chapter_3_hidden-treasures.md

 ```

 ### Filtered metagenome assemblies contain distinct microbial genomes systematically reoccuring in the _Azolla_ genus
-The double filtered assemblies contain numerous bacterial contigs of each _Azolla_ species sampled here (Fig 3 Bacteria).
+The double filtered assemblies contain numerous bacterial contigs of each _Azolla_ species sampled here (+@fig:fig3_filter-length-distributions Bacteria).
 Next, we take a genus perspective and compare these assemblies by the taxonomy and abundance, now counting scaffolds rather than contigs.
 Bacterial scaffolds in all doublefiltered assemblies had a median length of 5671 bp; hence, bacterial genomes in the assembly are highly fragmented.
-Despite this fragmentation, scaffolds group into approximate bacterial genomes quite distinctly when examining them by their abundance, length, and taxonomy as determined by CAT (Fig 4).
+Despite this fragmentation, scaffolds group into approximate bacterial genomes quite distinctly when examining them by their abundance, length, and taxonomy as determined by CAT (+@fig:fig3_Azolla-genus-metagenome-order).
-The genomes can be recognised as horizontal clusters of dots representing scaffolds with equal abundance and taxonomy but varying scaffold length (Fig 4).
+The genomes can be recognised as horizontal clusters of dots representing scaffolds with equal abundance and taxonomy but varying scaffold length (+@fig:fig3_Azolla-genus-metagenome-order).
-All samples but the no-cyano sample (Fig. 4 Azfil_minuscyano) show the most abundant species in the metagenome is a Nostocales cyanobacterium (Fig 4 cyan blue).
+All samples but the no-cyano sample (+@fig:fig3_Azolla-genus-metagenome-order Azfil_minuscyano) show the most abundant species in the metagenome is a Nostocales cyanobacterium (+@fig:fig3_Azolla-genus-metagenome-order cyan blue).
-Rhizobiales genomes were found in all _Azolla_ species sampled here, visible as horizontal clusters of dots with identical colour (Fig 4 purple).
+Rhizobiales genomes were found in all _Azolla_ species sampled here, visible as horizontal clusters of dots with identical colour (+@fig:fig3_Azolla-genus-metagenome-order purple).
-Plotting the scaffolds of all assemblies by these two characteristics allows to distinguish individual bacterial genomes in each of the _Azolla_ species sampled here (Fig 4).
+Plotting the scaffolds of all assemblies by these two characteristics allows to distinguish individual bacterial genomes in each of the _Azolla_ species sampled here (+@fig:fig3_Azolla-genus-metagenome-order).

 ![Metagenome assemblies of 6 species of the fern genus Azolla (horizontal panels).
 Sequencing data were derived from three public projects: first, the 'Azolla genome project' data: PRJNA430527 second, the 'foul play in the pocket paper' data: PRJEB19522 third, the original sequencing data for the  _N. azollae_ genome paper: PRJNA30807.
 Sequencing reads of the former two projects was rid of host plant DNA reads by mapping to the _A. filiculoides_ genome version 1.1 available at fernbase.org.
 The remaining reads were assembled with SPAdes in metagenome mode, resulting scaffolds were then assigned an approximate taxonomy with the Contig Annotation Tool (CAT).
 Contigs assigned 'Eukaryote' were then used for a second filtering step of the previously filtered data, then assembled again with SPAdes and assigned taxonomy again with CAT.
 Of the doublefiltered data, hybrid assemblies were generated per plant accession if multiple sequencing libraries were available.
 Using CAT output, a table was generated with scaffold length, depth, details on open reading frames (ORFs) and details on taxonomy.
 To this end, this particular script was used available at the project Github repository.
 The graph displays the metagenome assemblies as a dot-plot with scaffold length on the x-axis and depth in the assembly graph on the y-axis; both are log10 transformed.
 Dot colour represents the order, and dot size represents ORF count.
 For clarity, scaffolds without ORFs and scaffolds with ORFs found but without taxonomy are filtered out before displaying the plot.
 Second, noisy scaffolds are omitted by default for clarity.
 The default threshold for noisy is when scaffolds have fewer than 5 ORFs classified or when a taxonomic group amounts to less than 2Mbase in the entire figure.
 An [online interactive version of this figure](https://utrecht-university.shinyapps.io/Azolla_genus-wide_metagenome_taxonomy/) can be manipulated to modify these filters and assumptions, and to include more assemblies done in the _Azolla_ metagenome project.
 The online version of the figure is also attached as an R shiny app in supplemental file X.](source/figures/fig3_Azolla-genus-metagenome-order.png){#fig:fig3_Azolla-genus-metagenome-order}

-Even before binning scaffolds into MAGs, metagenomes of the _Azolla_ genus show clear similarities amongst each other; several taxonomical orders reoccur systematically (Fig 4).
+Even before binning scaffolds into MAGs, metagenomes of the _Azolla_ genus show clear similarities amongst each other; several taxonomical orders reoccur systematically (+@fig:fig3_Azolla-genus-metagenome-order).
 Most prominently, the Nostocales, which are the most abundant order in all _Azolla_ species except one which was artificially devoid of the cyanobacteria.
-Contigs assigned Nostocales have a high variance in abundance, standard deviations vary in the various samples from 300 to 600 (arbitrary unit representing depth in the assembly graph; Fig 4; Supplemental file X or [online R shiny app: https://utrecht-university.shinyapps.io/Azolla_genus-wide_metagenome_taxonomy/](https://utrecht-university.shinyapps.io/Azolla_genus-wide_metagenome_taxonomy/)).
+Contigs assigned Nostocales have a high variance in abundance, standard deviations vary in the various samples from 300 to 600 (arbitrary unit representing depth in the assembly graph; +@fig:fig3_Azolla-genus-metagenome-order; Supplemental file X or [online R shiny app: https://utrecht-university.shinyapps.io/Azolla_genus-wide_metagenome_taxonomy/](https://utrecht-university.shinyapps.io/Azolla_genus-wide_metagenome_taxonomy/)).
 In contrast, other clearly distinghuishable microbial genomes show a typical depth standard deviation often lower than 1, but in almost all cases lower than 10 (depth variance visible in interactive figure).
 This abundance pattern of _Nostoc azollae_ is typical of a degraded genome with many transpons and reptitive regions and may explain why the assembled length of this MAG is shorter than the reference; 4Mbase rather than 6Mbase (Table 2).
 Yet, it might also indicate an upper limit of assembly depth.
 `I don't agree with the ploïdy argument, unless different sections of the genome are present in different counts somehow.
 As long as the polyploid means having the complete genome multiple times in one cell, the line in fig4 should be flat. `
-The second most abundant order accross the genus, is the Rhizobiales, ranging between 16 and 44 Mbase of assembled DNA in the different samples (Fig 4 blue; Supplemental file X or [online R shiny app](https://utrecht-university.shinyapps.io/Azolla_genus-wide_metagenome_taxonomy/)).
+The second most abundant order accross the genus, is the Rhizobiales, ranging between 16 and 44 Mbase of assembled DNA in the different samples (+@fig:fig3_Azolla-genus-metagenome-order blue; Supplemental file X or [online R shiny app](https://utrecht-university.shinyapps.io/Azolla_genus-wide_metagenome_taxonomy/)).
 In all host species, multiple Rhizobiales genomes can be distinghuised.
-The third most abundant order is the Burkholderiales (Fig 4 yellow), which is present in all host species except for _A. rubra_ and amounts to between 5 and 17 Mbase per assembly (Supplemental file X or [online R shiny app](https://utrecht-university.shinyapps.io/Azolla_genus-wide_metagenome_taxonomy/)).
+The third most abundant order is the Burkholderiales (+@fig:fig3_Azolla-genus-metagenome-order yellow), which is present in all host species except for _A. rubra_ and amounts to between 5 and 17 Mbase per assembly (Supplemental file X or [online R shiny app](https://utrecht-university.shinyapps.io/Azolla_genus-wide_metagenome_taxonomy/)).
 Other notable orders that reoocur in several metagenome assemblies are the Caulobacterales, Nevsiales and Sphingomonadales.
 Each of these last three orders occurs in at least five of the six samples host species, and are found in data from different studies.